Energy Meditation Behind the Temple of the Moon

-After touring the ancient city of Teotihuacán near Mexico City, my tour guide Alejandro invited us to his house behind the Pyramid of the Moon.
-We went there for an energy meditation.
-Twelve of us gathered around drinking Pulque, an ancient drink made with corn and cacao.
-We were talking about the energy of the pyramids when Alejandro made a proposition.
+Twelve of us gathered around, drinking Pulque, an ancient drink made with corn and cacao.
+We discussed the energy of the pyramids when he made a proposition we didn’t expect.

-“Would you like to go to a cave for meditation?”
+“Would you like to go to a cave for the meditation?”

 I hesitated before answering.
 I thought about how safety regulations in Mexico were laxer than in the U.S. and I worried about my claustrophobia.
 This wouldn’t be a “regulated” or monitored cave.
 This would be a cave somewhere within walking distance of his house.
 It had probably never been assessed for safety in any way.

-The backs of the pyramid was still mostly covered in earth and grass.
-This made it look more like a tall hill than a pyramid.
-The government only pays enough to keep the front of the pyramids clear.
+The backs of the pyramid were still mostly covered in earth and grass.
+It looked more like a tall hill than a pyramid.
+The government only keeps the fronts of the pyramids clear.
 Still, I knew what it was.
 I knew that this land was sacred, and I considered going into the ground below.

 “I want to do it,” I said.
 Others agreed, and it was decided: We’d head for the cave.